 What to Expect during your First Class

-• That everyone has unnecessary tension patterns in their body they may be experiencing (or may be unaware of) and how you can move out of yours.
+• That everyone has unnecessary tension patterns in their body they may be experiencing (or may be unaware of), why we do, and how you can move out of yours.

 • How the head-neck-back relationship effects how we feel and function (well or not so well) in our daily lives.